-This agency lends patients monies in the form of no-interest payment plans to obtain needed medical services, including dental, optometry, plastic surgery and podiatry.
+This agency lends qualified applicants monies in the form of no-interest payment plans to obtain needed medical services, including dental, optometry, plastic surgery and podiatry.
 The treating provider must be a member of the Medical Bureau of Pittsburgh.
-Bureau members include dentists, audiologists and chiropractors.

 Pennsylvania Assistive Technology Foundation (PATF)